Horse Racing Odds

 How to Read Horse Racing Odds

-Horse racing odds are presented in three main formats depending on your region and most online bookmakers allow you to choose between the formats in your account settings:
+Horse racing odds are presented in three main formats, depending on your region, and most online horse racing betting sites allow you to choose between the formats in your account settings:

 • Used in: UK, Ireland